virtiijain/Furnix-eCommerceWeb/README.md

 ## Description
 This modern e-commerce web application built using the **MERN Stack**.
 It offers a smooth shopping experience where users can browse products, add items to cart or wishlist, manage orders, and securely checkout — all within a clean and responsive interface.
-The project also includes a **fully functional Admin Panel** and is now being enhanced with **DevOps integration** for automated deployment and production-ready workflows.
+The project also includes a **fully functional Admin Panel**.
+It is fully Dockerized and set up with a CI/CD pipeline for automated builds and deployment, ensuring production-ready workflows and smooth continuous delivery.

----

 ## Functionality
 - Browse product collections